NEW: Sierra Leone is giving itself time to train volunteers and get needed equipment

 The outbreak has been centered in Guinea, Sierra Leone and Liberia, with a handful of cases in Nigeria.
 The overall fatality rate is 50%, WHO said.

 WHO says it believed that fruit bats may be the natural host of the Ebola virus in Africa, passing on the virus to other animals.
 Humans contract Ebola through contact with the bodily fluids of infected animals or the bodily fluids of infected humans.

 The virus is named after the Ebola River in the Democratic Republic of Congo (formerly Zaire), where one of the first outbreaks occurred in 1976.
-The same year there was another outbreak in Sudan.

 While there is no known cure or vaccine available, the first human trial of an experimental Ebola vaccine began this last week.